ALACRITY: Treatment Development and Deployment Model

 Antidepressant Medication for Patients with Depression

 The purpose of this study is to identify how problems with the brain’s ability to ignore distractions and control emotions may lead to or complicate depression in older adults.
 This research is being done to help develop tests that may better detect older adults at risk for this type of depression and to improve their treatment outcomes.
-Eligible participants receive an MRI and 12 weeks of the FDA approved antidepressant medication escitalopram under the supervision of a psychiatrist.
+Eligible participants receive an magnetic resonance imaging (MRI) and 12 weeks of the FDA approved antidepressant medication escitalopram under the supervision of a psychiatrist.
 This study is funded by the National Institute of Mental Health.
 The principal investigator, Faith Gunning, Ph.D., and the treatment team can be reached at 914-997-4331.

 Transcranial Magnetic Stimulation (TMS)